open-data/opengov/html/modules/contrib/search_api_solr/README.md

   - Introduced by module: search_api_attachments
 - location
   - Introduced by module: search_api_location
-- NLP
-  - Introduced by module: search_api_solr_nlp
-  - Adds more fulltext field types based on natural language processing, for example field types that filter all word which aren't nouns.
-This is great for auto completion.

 If you feel some service option is missing, or have other ideas for improving this implementation, please file a feature request in the project's issue queue,